maurodch/mbqd-website/content/teaching/2021-QC-and-QI/index.md

 If you want to participate in this lecture, please sign up for the <a href="https://uebungen.physik.uni-heidelberg.de/v/1328">tutorials</a>.

-Course requirements: Basics knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.
+Course requirements: Basic knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.

 Mode of examination: The grade will be based on a written exam.